On topological Hochschild homology of the $K(1)$-local sphere: Introduction

 \subsection{Notation and Conventions}

-Throughout, let $\mathfrak{S}$ be the category of $S$-modules in symmetric spectra of pointed simplicial sets, where $S$ is a cofibrant replacement for the sphere spectrum.
-We equip $\mathfrak{S}$ with the flat model structure \cite{schwedebook}.
-Note that $\mathfrak{S}$ is a closed symmetric monoidal model category with $\wedge$ as symmetric monoidal product and $S$ as the unit.
+Throughout, let $\Sp$ be the category of symmetric spectra of pointed simplicial sets.
+We equip $\Sp$ with the positive stable flat model structure \cite{schwedebook}.
+Note that $\Sp$ is a closed symmetric monoidal model category with $\wedge$ as symmetric monoidal product and the sphere spectrum $S$ as the unit.
 We will write $\Comm \mathcal{D}$, for the category of commutative monoids in a symmetric monoidal category $\mathcal{D}$.
-When a map $X\rightarrow Y$ between objects in $\mathfrak{S}$ is a cofibration, we will write $Y/X$ for the cofiber.
+When a map $X\rightarrow Y$ between objects in $\Sp$ is a cofibration, we will write $Y/X$ for the cofiber.
 We will fix a prime $p\ge 3$ throughout.
-This ensures that the mod $p$ Moore spectrum has a $v_1$-self map $v_1:\Sigma^{2p-2}S/p\lra S/p$ and the cofiber, denoted $V(1)$, exists.
+This ensures that the mod $p$ Moore spectrum has a $v_1$-self map $v_1\co \Sigma^{2p-2}S/p\lra S/p$ and the cofiber, denoted $V(1)$, exists.